-3 Best Ways to Export Jira Data to Excel (+ Video Tutorial)
+3 Ways to Run a Jira Export to Excel (+ Video Tutorial)

-Jira exports for Excel might be needed for a number of reasons.
+You might need Jira exports for Excel for a number of reasons.
 Maybe you want to share data with colleagues or external stakeholders who don’t have access to Jira.
 Or you may want to manipulate or calculate the data in ways that it’s either too difficult or cumbersome to do in Jira itself.

 If you found yourself here, you’ve probably found the process of exporting data from Jira to Excel a bit tricky.